Aarush-Gupta15/Devops-Project/Documentation/Pipeline-disk-util-process-manage.doc/Pipeline-disk-util-process-manage.doc.md

 - Write a script to manage processes on the machine (e.g., stop/start services).

 ### Step 3: Push the Scripts to a Public Repo on GitHub
-- Push both scripts to a GitHub repository so they can be accessed by Jenkins.
+- Push both scripts to a GitHub repository so Jenkins can access them.

 ### Step 4: Create a Jenkins Pipeline

 ---

 ### Pipeline Steps: